docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 ###Part assembly

 When modifying a part, you can edit the assembly composition.

-An assembly is composed of other parts.
+An assembly is composed of other parts (subparts).

 {% image /assets/images/documentation/dev/en/part_assembly.png "Part assembly"%}

+A subpart can be optional and have substitutes.
+To add substitutes to a subpart, select its view.
+New actions will appear: create a new part as a substitute or add an existing part.

+{% image /assets/images/documentation/dev/en/image59.png "Add a substitute part"%}

+When added, the substitute will appear inside the subpart view as shown below.

+{% image /assets/images/documentation/dev/en/image60.png "Substitute added"%}

 ###Notifications